 Six windows, a skylight and a glass panel in the door bring the outside in.
 Whether you’re prepping food inside, enjoying your morning coffee or nestling in for the night, the windows give you a bird’s-eye view of the countryside.

-“You don’t feel like you’re in a trailer, you feel like you’re outside,” said Nest owner, Lula West.
+“You don’t feel like you’re in a travel trailer, you feel like you’re outside,” said Nest owner, Lula West.

 Don’t be fooled by the exterior.
 Inside, the Nest boasts all the first-class finishes, exceptional durability, streamlined convenience and contemporary palette you’d expect from a traditional Airstream model.